 A Chaise Lounge in French literally means ‘a long chair’.
 It basically combines the functions of a daybed and a chair.
 These sofas are most prominent in living rooms and bedrooms, adding some plush flair to the space.

-#12: Daybed to Decorate the Hall
+#10: Daybed to decorate the hall

 Have empty space at home?
 Decorate it with a simple daybed